 Measurements of electrical conductivity, EC, have also worked well.
-However, more corrections according to obviously strange values have been necessary to make than for other measured parameters.
-It has turned out that it seems to be very important that the temperature and conductivity sensors are kept clean.
+It is very important that the temperature and conductivity sensors are kept clean.
 During the vegetation period, the sensors seem to be covered with organic material and for that reason, it is necessary to clean the sensors at some occasions during this period.
 The smallest watercourses dry up a great part of the season and the sensors must be cleansed during such periods.
 Otherwise, there is a risk of erroneous values when the water starts to flow again.